What is MOVE2042?

-Move 2042 is the Transportation Plan for the Baton Rouge Metropolitan Planning Area.
-This plan will focus on both short-term and long-term transportation improvements in the urban areas of Ascension, East Baton Rouge, Iberville, Livingston, and West Baton Rouge parishes.
+MOVE2042 is the latest Transportation Plan for the Baton Rouge Metropolitan Planning Area.
+This plan focuses on both short-term and long-term transportation improvements in the urban areas of Ascension, East Baton Rouge, Iberville, Livingston, and West Baton Rouge parishes.
 It was officially adopted on Tuesday, January 30, 2018 by the Transporation Policy Commitee (TPC) consitituting the elected officials from the above parishes.
 It is both data-driven and incorporated public and stakeholder input.
 MOVE2042 is a federally mandated plan and is rquired for federal transportation funds to flow in to our region.
-Also, for any major transportation project in the Capital Area to become implemented, regardless of funding source, it must be included in the Metropolitan Transportation Plan.
+Also, for any major transportation project in the Capital Region to become implemented, regardless of funding source, it must be included in the Metropolitan Transportation Plan.
 To keep up with the community's changing needs, the plan is updated every four years.
 MOVE2042 addresses not only traditional forms of transportation but also includes transportation by means of public transit, walking and biking.
 Lastly, MOVE2042 is fiscally constrained meaning only projects that can reasonably be expected to have adequate funding can be included in the implementation program.